Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 EIGHT – the agave syrup is placed in a moving tank for a while to homogenise it.
 “Agave nectar” is born.

-Antioxidants are the big health obsession of the moment, thanks to their powerful life-extending abilities, Boasting of antioxidants on the bottle is a chief way to get consumers hooked.
-They’re also acne-friendly, quenching free radicals nicely.
+Antioxidants are the big health obsession of the moment, thanks to their powerful life-extending abilities.
+Boasting of antioxidants on the bottle is a guaranteed way to catch consumers’ attention, but those in agave nectar are completely obliterated by the high heat and chemical catalysts.

 The 7 greatest topical treatments for naturally clear skin